tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## Highlights
  - systemic immune signatures shortly after ICI start linked to irAEs
  - ICI treated patients with irAEs associated with expansion of Ki-67<sup>+</sup> T cell subsets
- - ICI treated patients with irAEs associated with IFN-gamma and IFN-gamma-related proteins CXCL9-11 increases
+ - ICI treated patients with irAEs associated with IFN-γ and IFN-γ-related proteins CXCL9-11 increases
 ## Summary
  - early increase in CXCL9/CXCL10/CXCL11 and interferon-γ (IFN-γ) 1 to 2 weeks after the start of therapy are likely indicators of heightened risk of developing irAEs
  - an early expansion of Ki-67<sup>+</sup> regulatory T cells and Ki-67<sup>+</sup> CD8<sup>+</sup> T cells is also likely to be associated with increased risk of irAEs